Tap to Donate

 Introduction

-Tap to Donate is designed for use at in-person gatherings and events where the cardholder is present.
-It can be used in different configurations - either at a static giving kiosk or as part of the "offering" where a device is passed around the congregation.
-With the Fund preselected in the app, the giver chooses a preset amount (or enters a custom amount) and taps their card or digital wallet phone on the device to complete their donation payment without the need to enter physical card details.
-Tap to Donate is easy to set up and is just as simple and quick to use!
+Tap to Donate is designed for use at in-person gatherings and events where the cardholder is present, and can be used in different configurations: at a fixed giving "kiosk" or when "taking up an offering" where a device is passed around the congregation.
+Each device can be locked to a preselected Fund.
+The giver chooses from up to four preset amounts or enters a custom amount, and taps their card or digital wallet on the device to complete their donation payment, eliminating the need to enter physical card details.

 Transaction fees

-For Donate, where card details are manually entered (or where Apple Pay or Google Pay are configured), Stripe's fees comprise a percentage of the donation amount plus a 20p transaction fee.
+For Donate, where card details are manually entered (or where Apple Pay or Google Pay is configured), Stripe's fees comprise a percentage of the donation amount plus a £0.20 transaction fee.
+The same percentage of the donation amount applies to contactless Tap to Donate donations, but the fee is split into two parts: a £0.10 transaction fee and a £0.10 "Per-Authorisation" fee.

 App user permissions